jeffblackadar/mre/docs/en/lessons/transcribe_handrwriting.md

 4. Input your e-mail address.
 5. Check your e-mail inbox for a verification code and input this into the web browser.

-### 2. Setup Transcription: Create a "Computer Vision" Resource in Azure
+### 2. Create a "Computer Vision" Resource in Azure to perform transcription
 1. Go to https://portal.azure.com/
 2. Click + Create a resource.
 You will need to do this twice.
 The first time is to set up your payment method as noted in the steps below.